 Powder foundations and concealers are there for a reason.
 They provide coverage, work especially well for oily skin, and can work as substitutes for concealer!

 You can use a powder foundation as a concealer to cover up blemishes and pores on your face.
-The trick is to start very slow and build.
+The trick is to start very slowly and build.

-Remember to moisturize and use an under-eye cream in advance to avoid flakiness and patches.
-And wait for your eye cream to fully absorb before going in with your translucent powder.
+Remember to moisturize and use a hydrating under-eye cream in advance to avoid flakiness and patches.
+And wait for your eye cream to fully absorb before going in with your powder.

 6. Spot Treatment

 Tinted spot treatments are exceptionally great substitutes for a concealer when your end goal is to cover up acne.
-Because they not only help you treat the problem but actually provide cosmetic benefits too.
+Because they not only help you treat the problem but also provide cosmetic benefits.

 Obviously, the trick is the tint that looks like makeup.
 While skin-tinted spot treatments work like a regular concealer, green-tinted spot treatments work like color correctors!